 We discussed the crucial role that managed PoE switches play.
 But you can’t afford to go with just a product description.
 You must check all the configurations manually.
 The managed switch you are going to use should offer PoE port settings to disable PoE capability.
 The port setting provides extra protection to your non-PoE devices.

 However, it is an unlikely scenario with auto-sensing switches, even if they fail to detect a non-PoE device.
-You can manually disable PoE capability for that particular device.
+You can manually disable the PoE capability for that particular device.

 Also, there is always a case of misleading marketing.
 Many times, vendors sell passive PoE switches, marketing them as advanced managed switches.
 Passive PoE switches push 24 Volt power without any check.
 And they can harm your non-PoE-enabled devices.
 Make sure all ports of the PoE switch have 802.11af compatibility.